UPDATE 3-H&M says June sales rise after chilly second quarter

 in its home market Spain.

-also starting to give chains such as H&M a run for their money,
+starting to give chains such as H&M a run for their money, with

 pace, plans to launch online in the United States in August